» Terraform Enterprise Pre-Install Checklist

 - Data storage: Depending on your operational mode, prepare data storage services or a block storage device.

-Linux instance: Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying individually) for Terraform Enterprise.
+- Linux instance: Prepare a running Linux instance for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.
+Also check the Terraform Enterprise pre-install checklist for further details.

 » Operational Mode Decision